danilofuchs/vhdl-processor/README.md

-## A simple processor made with VHDL
+## A simple MIPS-like processor made with VHDL

 Used as part of a Computer's Architecture and Organization course.